Financial

 Next Steps

 Understanding Connecticut's all-property system is essential for protecting your interests.
+Organize your asset records now to be fully prepared.
 Key takeaways:

 • Connecticut is an "all-property" state—courts can divide any asset